 The range of fair compensation for a case doesn't come out of a crystal ball that only lawyers and insurance companies know how to read.
 Instead, several factors go into figuring out how much any claim is worth, including:

 In simple cases, arriving at a range of case values is typically a function of plugging your medical costs and other out-of-pocket losses into a formula.
 The amount an insurance company will be willing to pay usually falls into a fairly narrow range.

 (Learn more about how insurers value an injury claim.)

-You know better than anyone else -- insurance adjuster or attorney -- how your accident happened.
+You know better than anyone else—including insurance adjusters and attorneys—how your accident happened.
 You were there; they weren't.
-And you know best what injuries you suffered and what your physical condition and other circumstances have been since.
-Usually, these are the most important things to understand when settling an injury claim.
+You also know best what injuries you suffered, what your physical condition has been since the accident, and how you've been affected in different aspects of your life.

-Except in serious or complicated cases, a lawyer is usually able to negotiate for you only an extra 10% to 25% above what you can obtain for yourself, once you understand the claims process.
-But a lawyer will take 33% to 40% of your recovery as a fee, and in addition charge you for "costs" -- charges for administrative services such as making copies and holding conference calls.
+In fairly simple cases, a lawyer might only be able to negotiate an extra 10% to 25% above what you can obtain on your own, once you understand the claims process.
+But a lawyer will take 33% to 40% of your recovery as a contingency fee.
+In addition, a lawyer will charge you for the costs of administrative services such as making copies and holding conference calls.